shadowspawn/forest-arborist/notes.md

  * move jasmine.json into spec folder
  * insight, commander-spec tests installed command, run alone somehow?
   * test publish, npm install . -g
- * atom-typescript autocompile is not working to actually save updated file?
  * code declare full strongly typed interface for manifest (used in init and readmanifest)
   * likewise for root file
   * likewise for snapshot file